 So, we don't recommend setting a password for individual files.
 One reason is the owners forget passwords from time to time and are compelled to give up the data.
 On the other hand, as long as data thieves get these files, they have many options to dig out the contents.

 In general, the file password is just a temporary method to lock files.
 Because the encryption algorithm heavily relies on computing capability, it's safe only if your computers are powerful enough and with a new operating system.
-Meanwhile, your software has to be upgraded to the latest versions and updated with all patches.
+Meanwhile, your software must be upgraded to the latest versions and updated with all patches.

 - If your computer and software aren't updated to the mainstream level, don't trust the file password, even if it's a fleeting usage.